Kashier-payments/Kashier-Whmcs-Plugin/README.md

 - Insert Live Api Key in the Configuration page of each module.

-- Remove the test mode check.
+- change the mode from test to live.

 - Save configuration.